Pirthvi-Hasan/Video-Playlist-Manager/README.md

 # Video-Playlist-Manager
-Platform where users can create account and watch videos available.
+Platform where users can create account and watch videos which are uploaded by the Program Admin.
+(Simulation of OTT Platforms)

 /*---------------------------------- IMPORTANT REQUIREMENTS --------------------------------------------*/